-Make a well in the centre of the dry ingredients, and add half of the buttermilk into the well.
+Make a well in the centre of the dry ingredients, and add half of the milk into the well.

-Using a rounded knife, or your fingers if you want to get messy, pull the flour into the buttermilk until it's starting to combine.
+Using a wooden spoon, pull the flour into the milk until it's starting to combine.

-Continue to add the buttermilk until you have a soft, sticky dough.
+Continue to add the milk until you have a soft, sticky dough.
 Don't been too vigorous with the mixing.
-You may find you won't need all of the buttermilk, depending on your flour.
+You may find you won't need all of the milk, depending on your flour.

 Tip the dough onto a floured surface and very lightly gently shape it into a ball.
-You can lightly knead it to bring the dough together more, but don't knead it like you would a normal, yeasted bread.
+You can lightly bring the dough together more, but don't knead it like you would a normal, yeasted bread.

 Transfer the dough onto a lightly floured baking sheet or, preferably, a baking stone.
 Press the dough gently to flatten it slightly, but not too much.